 One of the few Disney movies clearly targeting young boys is the 1963 The Sword in the Stone, based on the five-part series The Once and Future King by Terence Hanbury White.
 The film, as most American males who have grown up since then know, is a playful depiction of King Arthur’s earliest days as the squire “Wart,” who lives with his foster-father Sir Ector and a bullying foster-brother Sir Kay, blissfully unaware of his status as the son of the last king of Britain, Uther Pendragon.
 The film, as the first book of the series, is humorous, if also particularly fantastical, with its talking animals and overt, obviously intentional anachronisms.
 Those who have never strayed beyond the movie to crack the covers of T.H.
 White’s pentalogy would never know that his literature is far more than a tale for children, excelling as complex, entertaining fiction for adult audiences.
 Even more surprising, it is also one of the more humble and respectful modern literary interpretations of medieval culture, as well as a source of poignant reflections on subjects as diverse as political and social mores, love, and religious faith.

 Consider White’s perspective on just war.
-During one conversation between the wizard Merlin, a young, newly-crowned Arthur, and his foster-brother Sir Kay, White portrays a peculiarly astute understanding of mankind’s exercise of war throughout history.
+During one conversation between the wizard Merlyn, a young, newly-crowned Arthur, and his foster-brother Sir Kay, White portrays a peculiarly astute understanding of mankind’s exercise of war throughout history.
 The dialogue proceeds:

-Merlin: ‘There is one fairly good reason for fighting—and that is, if the other man starts it.
+Merlyn: ‘There is one fairly good reason for fighting—and that is, if the other man starts it.
 You see, wars are a wickedness of a wicked species.
 They are so wicked that they must not be allowed.
 When you can be perfectly certain that the other man started them, then is the time you might have a sort of duty to stop him.’

 Sir Kay: ‘But both sides always say that the other side started them.’

-Merlin: ‘Of course they do, and it is a good thing that it should be so.
+Merlyn: ‘Of course they do, and it is a good thing that it should be so.
 At least, it shows that both sides are conscious, inside themselves, that the wicked thing about a war is its beginning.’

 Students of history will not need to reflect long to recognize that White is quite accurate in his study of war: Even the most wicked, brutal empires in history have usually sought some sort of pretense for their premeditated acts of conquest.
 Rome argued that their military movements across the Mediterranean world brought peace, justice, and civilization to otherwise unruly, barbaric regions, and ensured the protection of their own homeland.
 The Mongols first attacked the Jin Dynasty as retaliation for previous attacks against their own people.
 Nazi Germany claimed (quite erroneously) that Poland had acted first in attacking German military units prior to the blitzkrieg invasion of September 1939.
 Exceptionally rare has it been that a civilization boldly asserts “we pursue this campaign solely for personal gain, and care not about the consequences for those we attack.”
 Such a general truth reflects something unique about the human species, a recognition of right buried deep within man’s heart.

-Merlin adds a final consideration to the discussion, one contemporary political leaders would do well to consider in their own evaluation of engaging their militaries in foreign entanglements:
+Merlyn adds a final consideration to the discussion, one contemporary political leaders would do well to consider in their own evaluation of engaging their militaries in foreign entanglements:

 There is no excuse for war, none whatever, and whatever the wrong which your nation might be doing to mine—short of war—my nation would be in the wrong if it started a war so as to redress it….
 Wrongs have to be redressed by reason, not by force.